CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    ![](images/a4.png "search gateway")

-1. On the **Network health** tab, you can customize the resource health and alerts view by using filters like **Subscription**, **Resource Group**, and **Type**, and you can use the search box to search for resources and their associated resources.
-For example, a public IP is associated with an application gateway.
+1. On the **Network health** tab, you can customize the resource health and alerts view using filters such as **Subscription**, **Resource Group**, and **Type**.
+You can also use the search box to find resources and their associated resources.
+For example, a public IP may be associated with an application gateway.
 A search for the public IP's DNS name will return both the public IP and the associated application gateway.

    ![](images/a5.png "search gateway")